Word Meanings - WORLDLING - Book Publishers vocabulary database

 The possessive of whosoever.
 See Whosoever. - GAINPAIN

 1. Relating to the world; human; common; as, worldly maxims; worldly actions.
 "I thus neglecting worldly ends."
 Shak.
 Many years it hath continued, standing by no other worldly mean but that one only hand which erected it.
 Hooker.
-2. Pertaining - TEMPORALNESS
+2. Pertaining - GAINSOME

 1. Gainful.
 2. Prepossessing; well-favored.
 Massinger. - PERSONNEL